aki2o/emacs-date-field/README.md

 -   month &#x2026; a string/number to init month part.
 -   day &#x2026; a string/number to init day part.

-### Getting/Setting Value

-This widget value returns/accepts the format like "yyyy/mm/dd" depends on separator.
-Also, A year/month/day property returns a number of that by `widget-get`.

 ### Control Widget

 In default, `date-field-keymap` is activated on this widget.